a-sit-plus/signum/docs/docs/index.md

 * Certification Request (CSR)
 * ObjectIdentifier Class with human-readable notation (e.g. 1.2.9.6245.3.72.13.4.7.6)
 * Generic ASN.1 abstractions to operate on and create arbitrary ASN.1 Data
-* JWS-related data structures (JSON Web Keys, JWT, etc…)
+* JOSE-related data structures (JSON Web Keys, JWT, etc…)
 * COSE-related data structures (COSE Keys, CWT, etc…)
-* Serializability of all ASN.1 classes for debugging **AND ONLY FOR DEBUGGING!!!** *Seriously, do not try to deserialize ASN.1 classes through kotlinx.serialization!
+* Serializability of all ASN.1 classes for debugging **and only for debugging!!!** *Seriously, do not try to deserialize ASN.1 classes through kotlinx.serialization!
 Use `decodeFromDer()` and its companions!*
 * 100% pure Kotlin BitSet
 * Exposes Multibase Encoder/Decoder as an API dependency